Qiskit/qiskit_sphinx_theme/README.md

 }
 ```

-By enabling anlaytics we will be able to collect information on number of visits to each documentation page.
+By enabling analytics we will be able to collect information on number of visits to each documentation page.
 It will also trigger the addition of a `Was this page helpful?` component at the bottom of each documentation page, so users will be able to provide yes/no feedback for each page.

 <img width="538" alt="Screenshot 2022-11-14 at 11 28 11 AM" src="https://user-images.githubusercontent.com/23662430/201715694-1e75b1fb-875b-4137-b9f3-93d1e1894f5a.png">